ValerioS05/Tradehub/README.md

 I tested TradeHub from the deployed link by Heroku on:
 - Chrome
 - Microsoft Edge
+- Mozilla Firefox
+- Opera
+- Safari
-- Mobile Devices
+- Mobile Devices(Android/IOS)
-- Tablets
+- Tablets(Android/IOS)
-- Laptop
+- Laptop(Windows/Mac)

 To note that I tried testing from **IOS** devices , but as tutors said ,it is a known issue that the pack provided from Code Institute does't work properly on this kind of operative system.
 All I can see/say from IOS devices is that the terminal starts without issues.

 #### Manual Testing

 - As I wrote before TradeHub is very stubborn.
 I tried many times to follow prompts with incorrect answers of many kind.
 But in a good way TradeHub doesn't let the user get the upperhand following a simple but rigid flow.
 - Here are some examples: